friendlyarm/BakeBit/README.md

 ## **BakeBit**

-BakeBit is an open source platform for connecting BakeBit Sensors to the NanoPi NEO.
+BakeBit is an open source platform for connecting BakeBit Sensors to the NanoPi NEO/NEO2.
 It is based on the GrovePi.

-Currently supported boards: NanoPi NEO, NanoPi Fire.
+Currently supported boards: NanoPi NEO, NanoPi NEO2, NanoPi NEO Air.

 ## License